C4RR0T02/Server-and-Cloud-Security/Server Security Basics.md

 ## Server Roles

-- Servers are deployed to offer services that provide business value to the organisation
+- Servers are deployed to offer services that provide business value to the organization
 - Installation, configuration, management of server roles vary depending on the OS version
 - Uses Add Roles and Features Wizard for role addition in Window's Server